Find Grad Schools

 397 Yearly Graduations

 The most popular school in the United States for dentistry students seekinga doctor's degree is New York University.
 Each year, around 52,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-For the 2020-2021 academic year, 397 doctor's degrees were handed out to dentistry majors at NYU.
-About 55% of this group were women, and 48% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $55,384 per year, while in-state graduate students, on average, pay $37,332 per year.
+During the most recent year for which we have data, 397 people received their doctor's degree in dentistry from NYU.
+Around 44% of these students were from an underrepresented racial-ethnic group, and 53% were women.

 #2